 'Throwback' tax rules

-As the trust was considered a foreign non-grantor trust, normally we would be concerned about the “throwback” tax rules, which can apply to distributions of accumulated income/gains within the trust.
-The trustees would normally be advised to calculate annual distributable net income (DNI), which if not distributed becomes undistributable net income (UNI).
-Distributions are matched first to current year DNI before prior year UNI.
+As the trust was considered a foreign non-grantor trust, normally we would be concerned about the 'throwback' tax rules, which can apply to distributions of accumulated income/gains within the trust.
+The trustees would normally be advised to calculate annual Distributable Net Income (DNI), which if not distributed becomes Undistributable Net Income (UNI).
+Distributions are matched first to the current year DNI before the prior year UNI.
 Distributions of DNI keep their character when distributed to beneficiaries, so you can take advantage of the lower tax rates for qualified dividends and long-term capital gains.
 Distributions from UNI are taxed at the marginal income tax rate, with an interest charge depending on how long the UNI is deemed to have accumulated.

-In addition, based on the collective investment funds held being non-US funds, passive foreign investment fund (PFIC) rules would also need to be considered.
+Based on the collective investment funds held being non-US funds, Passive Foreign Investment Company (PFIC) fund rules would also need to be considered.
 US rules stipulate that a US taxpayer will be treated as an indirect shareholder of a PFIC to the extent of a beneficiary’s proportional interest in a trust.
 Quantifying the level of a US person’s proportional interest in the trust is based on facts and circumstances of each individual case.
 If attribution applies in respect of a PFIC, US tax may be due on the US owner regardless of whether any actual distribution is made to them.

-Therefore, our advice to Rohit was that if the trustees were to prepare such calculations then there was the likelihood that there would be distributions that would match to current year capital gains.
-However, all of these capital gains from the sale of collective investment funds represented PFIC “excess distribution” which are taxed as ordinary income and therefore not taxable to Rohit being a non-resident under the F-1 visa exemption.
+Therefore, our advice to Rohit was that if the trustees were to prepare such calculations, then there was the likelihood that there would be distributions that would match to current year capital gains.
+However, all of these capital gains from the sale of collective investment funds represented PFIC 'excess distribution', which are taxed as ordinary income and therefore not taxable to Rohit being a nonresident under the F-1 visa exemption.
 This was a surprising outcome that holding PFICs was better from a US tax perspective than holding directly held equities.
-Although we advised that if the client lost their exempt status, they would want to make sure they are out of their PFIC positions before becoming US resident under the SPT.
+Although we did advise that if the client lost their exempt status, they would want to make sure they are out of their PFIC positions before becoming US resident under the SPT.

-We finally concluded that Rohit would not have a US tax return filing requirement, as he is non-resident alien with no US sourced income or gains.
-However, we advised him that he would need to file Form 8843 each year that he is exempting himself from being resident as a student resident in the US under an F-1 visa.
-Form 8843 is due to be filed by 15th April following the end of the US tax year
+We finally concluded that Rohit would not have a US tax return filing requirement, as he is nonresident alien with no US sourced income or gains.
+However, we advised him that he would need to file Form 8843 each year that he is exempting himself from being resident, as a student resident in the US under an F-1 visa.
+Form 8843 is due to be filed by 15 April following the end of the US tax year.

-By working with us, Rohit was able to get a clear understanding of his US tax position before his move to the US.
-Rohit was able to implement a plan to avoid unnecessary reporting requirements, and an unnecessary US tax bill.
+By working with us, Rohit was able to get a clear understanding of his US tax position before his move to the US and was able to implement a plan to avoid unnecessary reporting requirements, and an unnecessary US tax bill.
 Rohit was also advised on the risks of US taxation in the future.